osmarleandro/bulldog/README.md

  - I2C, SPI
  - All UARTs (including dynamic setup via capemgr on request)
  - A few devices: Simple button API, Incremental Rotary Encoder, Servos, LCD, ...

-_Note: features will be re-considered in the near future, some of them may be dropped/no longer supported._

 ##Usage